 A one-dimensional course builder.
 Podia’s courses may be wrapped in a well-designed package, but the platform’s course builder is limited.
 Yes, you’ll be able to build out custom courses, but you won’t be able to add graded quizzes, assignments, or course certification.

-White label corporate community.
+White label customer community.
 Like Mighty Networks, Tribe reflects how powerful a community can be, especially for big companies that are typically pretty removed from their customers.
 Members can use Tribe to ask questions, start discussions, share content, participate in polls and more on both a company’s website and their own native mobile apps.

-White label mobile apps for the enterprise.
+White label mobile apps for enterprise.
 Tribe started by offering brands their own native mobile apps and have recently pivoted into integrating a community application into an existing website as well.
 As the data on native mobile apps is striking–increased engagement, longer retention, and closer connections between your members.
 When you want to evaluate the only Mighty Networks alternative that offers mobile apps like with Mighty Pro, your best bet is Tribe.

 Limited community features.
 Interestingly, while Tribe allows for a way to map a community to an existing website, the actual community features are more limited than on a Mighty Network.
 There aren’t the same ways to connect members by location or interests, nor other features many have come to expect from online communities.

 No mobile apps outside of the enterprise.
 While any Mighty Network has the option to access its mobile apps on iOS or Android, this isn’t available with Tribe.
-With a web only alternative to Mighty Networks at its lower prices, the engagement is more limited.
+With a web-only alternative to Mighty Networks at its lower prices, the engagement is more limited.

 Designed for formal online learning.
 AccessAlly is designed, first and foremost, with formal, conventional online courses in mind.
 Meant to mirror how instruction has been delivered for hundreds of years, only now online, there are strong features built for progress tracking and quizzes to video bookmarks.